chivoi/roster-rosie/docs/message-slack.md

 # Message Slack

 This endpoint is called to trigger a Slack workflow that posts a message containing a current lead name to the team Slack channel.
-Learn more about how it works: [Posting messages to Slack channels](link).
+Learn more about how it works: [Posting messages to Slack channels](https://github.com/chivoi/roster-rosie/wiki/Resources-&-Definitions#posting-messages-to-slack-channels).

 ```bash
 POST /api/message-slack
 ```

-The API takes a body specifying the event that the lead needs to be rotated for, and the id (index) of the new lead.
+The API takes a body specifying the [Event](https://github.com/chivoi/roster-rosie/wiki/Resources-&-Definitions#events) that the message is to be posted for.

 | Name | Required | Type | Description |
 | :--- | :---: | :---: |:--- |